The Lightning Field: Travels in and around New Mexico

 Fajado Butte, Chaco Canyon, New Mexico (June 1980)

 In 1995 Johnson Books of Boulder, Colorado, published a collection of my essays titled The Lightning Field: Travels in and around New Mexico.
 The book is a series of portraits of people and out-of-the-way places in New Mexico and, occasionally, neighboring states.
 It is also vaguely autobiographical, as it traces my life in the American Southwest over a period of fifteen years.
 I wrote the book over a period of eight or nine years, as I was making my way through graduate school and law school and beginning my career as a lawyer.
 During that time I wrote whenever I had the time and energy—that is, whenever the demands of my life and primary occupation allowed—so the circumstances of my writing varied greatly.
 After starting to work full-time, I often wrote late at night, slowly drinking a bottle of beer or glass of wine and listening to strange, evocative music—albums like Miles Davis’s In a Silent Way or Brian Eno’s Another Green World.
-I was relatively young then, and those sessions could be fervent.
+I was young then, and those sessions could be fervent.
 I often stayed up way too late.

-The original 1995 edition of the book was out of print for a number of years, but I recently reprinted it, with minor corrections and edits, through Amazon’s Kindle Direct Publishing and IngramSpark.
-It is now available in various formats from Amazon.com at https://www.amazon.com/Lightning-Field-Travels-around-Mexico-ebook/dp/B0CHQVV8YH/ref=sr_1_1?crid=2A9ZDDQV69BJG&keywords=eaton%2C+lightning+ield&qid=1694712343&sprefix=eaton%2C+lightning+field%2Caps%2C97&sr=8-1; from IngramSpark at https://shop.ingramspark.com/b/084?hgbwsd53rp58hncoYWTUqSIk7xp7ps6L3ePOJFmrwGU (hardcover) or https://shop.ingramspark.com/b/084?H7mYe299UMayQol39YzXEbWx3D0fqtMeU9gppYsa8Mb (paperback); or from other online or brick-and-mortar booksellers.
+The original 1995 edition of the book was out of print for many years, but in late 2023 I reprinted it, with minor corrections and edits, through Amazon’s Kindle Direct Publishing and IngramSpark.
+It is now available in various formats from Amazon.com (Kindle ebook for $9.95, paperback for $14.95, or hardcover (without dust jacket) for $19.95); from other online or brick-and-mortar booksellers; or directly from IngramSpark by using one of the following links:

 On this site I will post, on a rotating basis, sample chapters from the book.
 If you enjoy the posted chapters, of course I hope you’ll consider buying a digital or print copy of the entire book.